 Punta Arenas is often considered the gateway for those who want to visit Antarctica, but you’d be forgiven for getting to the gateway town and deciding you never want to leave.
 The small city is built onto the hill next to the ocean, and it’s breezy, laid back, and extremely walkable.
 It’s also filled with some of the best places to visit in Chile if you love wildlife.

 A very popular activity here is heading to Magdalena Island, home to one of the largest colonies of Magellanic penguins in Chile.
-You can explore the island or sit and watch the thousands of adorable penguins go about their days.
+You can explore the island or sit and watch some of the most adorable penguins in South America go about their days.
 As you might expect, you’ll need a boat to get to the island, so it’s only visited with an organized and eco-focused tour operator.
 The trip out there can be choppy and breezy, so be sure to pack an extra layer or water-resistant jacket.

 If you want something a little more active, plan to hike in the nearby Magallanes National Reserve.
 The trek to the top is just over a mile, and you’ll be rewarded with spectacular views of Tierra del Fuego.
 The reserve is rarely crowded, making it a great place to find a bit of privacy during a nature stroll.